seriousm4x/UpSnap/README.md

 - ⏰ Timed Events via Cron for Automation
 - 🔌 Ping Any Port You Choose
 - 🔍 Discover Devices with Network Scanning (nmap required)
+- ❎️ Shutdown Devices with a Custom Command
 - 👤 Secured User Management
 - 🌐 i18n support for [these](/frontend/translations) languages
 - 🎨 35 Themes